Urgent Care with X-Ray Services in Fairfax, VA

 What can I expect during an X-ray?

-X-rays are imaging tests normally performed by a radiology technologist and are used to examine a number of areas of the body.
+X-rays are imaging tests normally performed by a radiology technologist and are used to examine several areas of the body.
 The technology is mainly used to look at joints and bones, and sometimes they can be used to detect problems affecting soft tissue, like internal organs.
 X-rays get to work by using invisible electromagnetic energy beams that produce internal images of the body, giving your doctor an inside look at your overall health, therefore allowing them to diagnose and treat an illness, injury, or disease.
 The technology is also used in other diagnostic procedures, like computed tomography (CT) scans, fluoroscopy, and arteriograms.
-Soft tissues in the body, like skin, fat, muscle, and blood, shows up dark gray on the film or digital media, while a bone tumour appears white on the x-ray.
+Soft tissues in the body, like skin, fat, muscle, and blood, show up dark gray on the film or digital media, while a bone tumor appears white on the X-ray.
 When a break in the bone happens, the image will display a dark line in the white bone.
 Here is a list of some examples of what an x-ray will show; bone fractures, dislocated joints, arthritis, osteoporosis, infections, digestive problems, fluid in lungs, blood vessel blockages, cancers and tumors, and even foreign objects lodged or swallowed in the body.
 When your doctor analyzes your x-ray scans, they may consider many things, including your symptoms, age, weight, and your family medical history.
 X-rays are also used as a tool to aid surgeons during surgery.

 Getting an X-ray is a fairly straightforward procedure.
 You will be asked to stand against a flat surface or lie on a table so that the part of your body being examined can be positioned in the right place.
 The X-ray machine, which looks like a tube containing a large light bulb, will be aimed at the part of the body being examined by the radiographer, and the X-ray will last for a fraction of a second – you won’t even feel anything while it is carried out.